Always remember that Sportskeeda’s content must, under all circumstances, be

 I discussed this with some of my colleagues and a few elders from my family, and the following are some of the most commonly cited reasons as to why depression is not made as big a deal in the subcontinent, as elsewhere:

-The list below doesn't cover every eventuality.
+The list below is illustrative and not exhaustive.
 The important thing is to be technically correct, and consistent within the website.

 • Every word of an event name should have upper case initial (eg World Cup, Miami Masters, etc).

 • In titles of articles or headings within an article, all words except the first word and proper nouns (or events names, such as those mentioned in the first point above) should have lower case initials.